dltj/dltj-blog/_posts/2022-01-22-python-structlog-for-aws-lambda-cloudwatch.md

 In its place, we will put our own formatted string.

 ## Tricking CloudWatch to Display Useful Content
-I couldn't find this documented anywhere, but there is a special format to CloudWatch lines that make them machine processable.
+I couldn't find this documented anywhere, but there is a special format to CloudWatch lines that make them machine-processable.
 If a program logs a line with three space-delimited fields followed by a string of JSON, CloudWatch will parse that JSON in the display and make it searchable.
 In the default configuration, the three space-delimited fields are the log level (e.g. "[INFO]"), timestamp, and request UUID.
 With our own Structlogs procesor, we can put what we want in those space-delimited fields.